NFT Royalty Income Accounting: Revenue You Can't Always Enforce (2026)

 NFT Royalty Income Accounting: Revenue You Can't Always Enforce

-- Royalty income ≠ NFT holding/disposal accounting — it is an income stream (creator's % of secondary resales), not a balance-sheet asset question (cf. #146 holding, #169 disposal).
+- Royalty income is not the same question as NFT holding or disposal accounting — it is an income stream (the creator's percentage of secondary resales), not a balance-sheet asset question.
+For those, see NFT holding and disposal accounting.

-- Enforceability is the catch: many on-chain royalties are not protocol-enforced — payment can depend on the marketplace honoring it, making the inflow effectively discretionary/contingent.
+- Enforceability is the catch: many on-chain royalties are not protocol-enforced, so payment can depend on the marketplace honouring it, making the inflow effectively discretionary or contingent.

-- Where enforceability is weak, a conservative position recognises on receipt / control of consideration, not as an advance receivable.
+- Where enforceability is weak, a conservative position recognises the income on receipt — when control of the consideration is obtained — rather than as an advance receivable.

-- In-kind = two layers: income recognition + subsequent crypto-asset accounting.
+- Royalties received in crypto create two layers: the income recognition and the subsequent crypto-asset accounting.

 A distinct stream